 nZEB Residential Webinars

-- Introduction to nZEB for Residential – 2nd October 1.00pm Orla Coyle, SEAI & Emmanuel Bourdin, Department of Housing.This webinar looks at the requirements within the new Part L – Buildings other than dwellings.
+- Introduction to nZEB for Residential – 2nd October 1.00pm Orla Coyle, SEAI & Emmanuel Bourdin, Department of Housing.This webinar looks at the requirements within the new Part L – Dwellings.
 What are the transition dates?
 What does the final version of Part L look like?
 What are the changes within the revised DEAP software?
 What should designers be aware of?

 - Assessing Overheating Risk– 16th October 1.00pm – PJ Ryan, Ethos Engineering Overheating must now be assessed as part of the regulations.
 What are the implications for practitioners?
 What impact do glazing ratios have, and how can overheating be avoided at design stage?
 Who can assess this?
 What is TM 59?
 What are the obligations under the new regulations?
 How can architects design homes to reduce risk?

-- Renewable Systems for nZEB Homes 30th October 1.00pm– Xavier Dubuisson, XD Consulting.
+- Renewable Systems for nZEB Homes 30th October 1.00pm– Xavier Dubuisson, XD Consulting and Gerhard Heyl, PV Green Energy Solutions.
 How to meet the Renewables Energy Ratio requirements within the revised Part L. What are the advance in Photo Voltaic technology and what opportunities do battery storage offer?
 What other forms of renewables are viable for Irish Homes.

-- Heat Pumps for nZEB Homes – 6th November 1.00pm – Designing for heat pumps, what designers and contractors need to know.
+- Heat Pumps for nZEB Homes – This webinar has been postponed to 20th November 1.00pm – Designing for heat pumps, what designers and contractors need to know.
 How is the RER calculated for Heat Pumps?